onify/blueprint-google-add-user-to-group/README.md

 # Onify Blueprint: Authenticate against Google API with service account

-This Blueprint shows how to authenticate with Google API using a service account.
-From there you can then access
+This Blueprint shows authenticates with Google API and then adds a user to a group.
+Please check [Google API docs (Method: members.insert)](https://developers.google.com/admin-sdk/directory/reference/rest/v1/members/insert) for more info.
+In this Blueprint we also show how to use swimlanes in BPMN to devide different processes.

 ![alt text](flow.png "Flow")